cookiepresence/pykvraft/README.md

-# KVRaft.jl
+# PyKVRaft
-KVRaft.jl is a Julia implementation of a distributed fault-tolerant Key-Value store based on the Raft consensus protocol.
+PyKVRaft is a Python implementation of a distributed fault-tolerant Key-Value store based on the Raft consensus protocol.